spcl/GDI-RMA/README.md

 ## Quickstart

-The following source code provides a minimal example, that creates a simple graph database, which contains two vertices that are connected through a directed edge.
+The following source code provides a minimal example, that creates a simple graph database with two vertices that are connected through a directed edge.
 Error checking is omitted for clarity.

 ```C
 #include <stdio.h>